brucemack/kc1fsz-tjdcr/README.md

 I built this rig as part of the "Direct Conversion Challenge" issued by Bill and Dean.
 As stipulated by Bill/Dean, I am resisting all temptations to modify/improve the original circuit.
+However, technically speaking this not a completely *pure* TJ-DCR since there are a few departures from the recommended construction techniques and part selection.
-This is a completely *pure* TJ-DCR, but using modern construction techniques including a commercial PCB, SMD components (mostly 0805), and the most compact layout I could come up with.
+Importantly, I am using modern construction techniques including a commercial PCB (single board), SMD components (mostly 0805), and the most compact layout I could come up with.

 ![System Picture](docs/pcb-1.png)

+> [!IMPORTANT]
+> I know the purists will raise objections, so I would like to emphasize the importance/value
+> of building the TJ-DCR rig from the exact specifications *first* before getting into
+> modifications including (but not limited to) PCBs and SMDs.
+The main point of the TJDCR
+> project is to learn the process of building from scratch, and using a commercial PCB
+> manufacturer somewhat defeats that purpose.
+I've built this rig a few times Manhattan/ugly
+> style so I'm trying to do something a bit different here.

 Once the testing is complete I will make the PCB/BOM available for anyone who wants to try it.